entur/lamassu/README.md

                     x-api-key: ${my-systemproperty-provided-secret-api-key}
             ...

-Note: instead of providing credentials in the feedproviders.yml, you could also pass them via ENV variables/system properties.
+Note: Keep in mind you should be cautious about storing your credentials in plain text !
+Instead of providing credentials in the feedproviders.yml, it might be more appropriate to provide them via ENV variables/system properties.

 ### End-points